 Type A people are high achievers.
 They are competitive, ambitious and very well organized.
 They are very aware of

-Type B – Relaxed and social
+Type B – Relaxed and Social

-Type B people are more tolerant of other people They often have many friends and a great social life.
+Type B people are more tolerant of other people.
+They often have many friends and a great social life.
 They excel in social situations, find it easy to relax with others and enjoy themselves.
 Type B people find it easy to have fun.

 Type B people are often more perceptive and pick up on other people’s emotions.
 However, they are also emotionally stable within themselves.
-They are very patient and it is this combination of qualities that lead to type B people becoming very good therapists, writers, actors or actresses.
+They are very patient and it is this combination of qualities that lead to Type B people becoming very good therapists, writers, actors or actresses.

 Type C – The

-The type C personality is similar to type A, but with some noticeable differences.
+The Type C personality is similar to Type A, but with some noticeable differences.
 A key one is

-Having a routine and focussing on one thing at a time is important for type C people.
-Any disruption to this can be quite stressful or frustrating.
+Having a routine and focussing on one thing at a time is important for Type C people.
+Any disruption to this can be stressful or frustrating.
 They also like a sense of stability and security and will make decisions based on logic rather than emotions.
 Type C people can be deep thinkers.

-Type C people tend to get bogged down in detail and making things perfect.
+Type C people often get bogged down in detail and making things perfect.
 As a result, they might miss a deadline or spend too long on tasks.
 They can feel overwhelmed when there is too much going on and may need time alone to process things.
 They need time to make decisions, so they can get all the facts and details beforehand.

-Type D – Distressed and sensitive to others
+Type D – Distressed and Sensitive to Others

-They are warm people, very peaceful on the outside and extremely sensitive to other people’s emotions.
+They are warm people, very peaceful on the outside and sensitive to other people’s emotions.
 Type D people have a very realistic view of life.
-They like security and are quite resilient.
+They like security and are fairly resilient.
 They love to help and give advice.
 These people rarely give up and can be a source of wisdom to other people.

 As I mentioned earlier, no one is completely Type A, B, C or D. It also depends on the situation or event.
-You might exhibit type A behavior at work and type B when out with friends.
+You might exhibit Type A behavior at work and Type B when out with friends.
 The key here is to acknowledge and enjoy the positive traits in your behavior and personality and then work on changing any aspects that seem negative to you or other people.
 Awareness is always the first step to change.

-Let me know the personality type that most closely resembles you, by leaving a comment below.
+Let me know the personality type that most closely resembles you by leaving a comment below.

-If you enjoyed reading this article and found it useful, please leave a comment or question below.
-I would love to hear what you think!
-Please also click on the stars below to rate this post.
+If you enjoyed reading this article and found it useful, then please share it with other people or on social media.
+If you have a comment or question, please post this below.
+I would love to hear what you think.
+Also, please click on the stars below to rate this post.

 Thank you for reading this article.
-Hope you are having a wonderful day!
+I hope you are having a wonderful day!